finntegrate/knowledgebase/README.md

 Research and knowledge base for the Finntegrate project.

+## Deployment

+This site is automatically deployed to GitHub Pages using GitHub Actions.
+When changes are pushed to the `main` branch, the site will be built and deployed to https://finntegrate.github.io/knowledgebase/.

 ## Contributing

 We welcome contributions to this knowledge base!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.